computer-science-with-applications/book/src/getting_started/control_structures/index.rst

    :language: python
    :lines: 197-202

+Notice that this solution looks at every value in the list even though we know the value of ``result`` won't change once it is set to ``True``.
+We'll see a better way to write this code in Exercise 6.

 **Problem 5**

 Here is a version of the code that computes the sum of the absolute